-To simulate temperature as the substance T2 the lake is divided in two lake parts, lake temperature in a hypothetical epilimnion and hypolimnion (uppertemp, lowertemp) is handled in the model.
-The average temperature of the lake is also a state variable.
-The size of volumes related to the upper and lower temperatures are determined by the thermocline which is estimated for each outlet lake.
+For substances the lake volume is divided into two parts FLP and SLP (see Chapter Rivers and lakes -Basic assumptions)).
+In addition to simulating temperature as the substance T2 in the two lake parts, states of lake temperature in a hypothetical epilimnion and hypolimnion (uppertemp, lowertemp) is handled in the model.
+The average temperature of FLP+SLP is equal to the average temp of the EPI+HYPO.
+The size of volumes related to the upper and lower temperatures are determined by the thermocline which is estimated for each olake.